Mayor & City Council

 How To Participate

 The Mayor & City Council rely on numerous citizen boards and commissions in a planning and advisory capacity.
-These boards and commissions have the authority and responsibility to make findings of fact, express opinions and make recommendations to the Mayor and Council within the areas of responsibility assigned to such boards.
+These boards and commissions have the authority and responsibility to make findings of fact, express opinions, and make recommendations to the Mayor and Council within the areas of responsibility assigned to such boards.

 Interested citizens may apply to serve on a Board or Commission.
-Applications may be obtained from the City’s website or by contacting the City Clerk’s office at (301) 739-8577, Ext.
-113. For more information, please feel free to contact the City’s Communications Officer at (301) 739-8577, Ext.
+Applications may be obtained from the City’s website or by the City Clerk’s office at (301) 739-8577, Ext.
+113. For more information, please contact the City’s Director of Communication at (301) 739-8577, Ext.
 819.